 On some walks you may need money for bus or train fares (see walk leaflet).
 Often there is an opportunity to visit a café at the end of the walk.

-Our volunteer walk leaders and "back markers" have all been trained as part of the national Walking for Health scheme.
+Our volunteer walk leaders and "back markers" have all been trained as part of the national Wellbeing Walks scheme.

-June, Susan, Liz, Peter, Ray, Andy and Cathy research walks and lead them.
-Ann, Julie, Richard, Lynn, Charlie, Alan and Pat, help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.
+June, Susan, Liz, Peter, Ray and Andy research walks and lead them.
+Julie, Richard, Lynn, Charlie, Alan, Pat and Margaret C help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.

 Behind the scenes we have Margaret and Liz volunteering as administrators and looking after our funds.
+Anne helps as needed in a multitude of ways, whether it's making sure there is a welcome for walkers when we return from a walk to a venue for a meeting or acting as a sighted guide for a visually impaired walker.
 We also have volunteers creating our leaflets and posters and putting up posters in 21 locations around St George.